 I'm not.

-I came up with the IV, and so it was a 15 minute infusion, went home, went to sleep, woke up ten hours later, no fever, feeling great because the biggest problem that I was having, I was watching my oxygen, and that was okay, but the body aches were just I felt like how many days after you tested positive did you get the infusion?
+Went home, went to sleep, woke up 10 hours later, no fever, feeling great because the biggest problem that I was having, I was watching my oxygen and that was okay, but the body aches were just, I felt like how many days after you tested positive, did you get the infusion?

-Eli Lilly has their version of it that's very good as well.
+Eli Lilly has their version of it.

-And but the per the purpose is is what I've discovered is with all the talk about vaccines, nobody's talking about, and this started with Delta.
+But the purpose is, is what I've discovered is with all the talk about vaccines, nobody's talking about, and this started with Delta, people that were fully vaccinated, including very good friends of mine, that test positive anyway.

 Okay, that's good, but you still tested positive.

-If they get the infusion, if they get monoclonal antibodies, regeneraton, Eli Lilly, and maybe eventually the one you took part in a study of, um, they've all told me the same exact thing.
+And every single person that I know within the first 48 hours, timing is key, if they get the infusion, if they get monoclonal antibodies, Regeneron, Eli Lilly, and maybe eventually the one you took part in a study of, they've all told me the same exact thing.

-Every single one vaccinated breakthrough cases, every person taking it early has done well.
+Every single one, vaccinated breakthrough cases, every person taking it early has done well.

-And I've had people with multiple comorbidities, you know, pre-existing serious preexisting conditions, even friends that are obese by definition.
+And I've had people with multiple comorbidities, you know, pre-existing, serious preexisting conditions, even friends that are obese by definition.

-And and this has been in every case.
+And this has been in every case.

-Now I'm only speaking anecdotally, and I'm telling everybody, talk to your doctor first.
+Now, I'm only speaking anecdotally, and I'm telling everybody, talk to your doctor first.

 I know people that have gotten both.